 Go to lectures and take classes

 Did you know that the oldest person to graduate from college was a 99-year-old woman?
-You’re never old enough to stop learning.
+You’re never too old to stop learning.
 One indicator of a healthy brain is the ability to learn.
-It keeps your brain fit.
+It keeps your brain fit and can improve your ability to think, according to the National Institute on Aging.
 Many colleges will allow older people to sit in on classes for free.

 Read